Early Head Start

 Supporting what all families need to thrive.

 Early Head Start is the only federal program dedicated to comprehensively promoting healthy child and family development for pregnant women, infants, and toddlers living in families with incomes below the poverty line.
-As a two-generation program, Early Head Start creates opportunities for both parents and children, helping parents improve their economic security while ensuring their children are on a solid path to engage in lifelong learning.
+As a two-generation program, Early Head Start creates opportunities for both parents and their babies and toddlers, helping parents improve their economic security while ensuring their young children are on a solid path to engage in lifelong learning.

 Take Action